RolandMarchand/lazarus-manor/content/posts/abortion/index.md

 When approaching a philosophical debate, it is important to remain secular.
 This demands prioritizing reason, empirical evidence, and human experience over religious doctrines or spiritual beliefs.
 But it does **not** mean disregarding or denying religion, or claiming moral superiority.

 Religious texts and theology can be used in secular debates with great results, as long reason as is prioritized.

-[give example of theology used effectively]

-Even without theological involvement, results of secular debates often align with religious beliefs, they are not incompatible.
+But even without theological involvement, results of secular debates often align with religious beliefs, they are not incompatible.

-For example Dr. Martin Luther King Jr. used Christian theology to advocate for equality and justice
+For example Dr. Martin Luther King Jr. used Christian theology to advocate for equality and justice in [Letter from Birmingham Jail](https://letterfromjail.com/):

+>I am in Birmingham because injustice is here.
+Just as the prophets of the eighth century B.C. left their villages and carried their “thus saith the Lord” far beyond the boundaries of their home towns, and just as the Apostle Paul left his village of Tarsus and carried the gospel of Jesus Christ to the far corners of the Greco Roman world, so am I compelled to carry the gospel of freedom beyond my own home town.

 This said, claiming that abortion is wrong only by referring to biblical passages such as Exodus 20:13 "*you shall not murder*," or Psalm 139:13-16 "*for you created my inmost being; you knit me together in my mother’s womb*," does not constitute a valid argument as this is considered an [appeal to authority](https://en.wikipedia.org/wiki/Argument_from_authority) and faith.
 Reason can be used to elaborate on those quotes, but as it stands, appeals to authority are not a valid argument.